starknet-edu/starknetbook/src/ch01-00-getting-started.md

 We will use the Starknet Remix Plugin to compile, deploy and interact with our smart contract.
 It is a great tool to get started with Starknet development.

 1. Visit the [Remix IDE](https://remix.ethereum.org/) website.
-2. Navigate to the ‘Plugin Manager’ section in the bottom left corner.
+2. Navigate to the `Plugin Manager` section in the bottom left corner.

 <img alt="Plugin Manager" src="img/ch01-remix-plugin-manager.png" class="center" style="width: 50%;" />

-3. Activate the “Starknet” plugin.
+3. Activate the `Starknet` plugin.

 <img alt="Activate the Starknet Plugin" src="img/ch01-starknet-plugin.png" class="center" style="width: 100%;" />